firemodels/bot/Cfastbot/README.md

 # Run cfastbot at 9:56 PM every night
 56 21 * * * cd ~/<username>/firemodels/bot/Cfastbot ; bash -lc "./run_cfastbot.sh <options>"
 ```
-The output from cfastbot is written into the directory called `output` which is in the same directory as the `cfastbot.sh` script itself.
+The output from CFASTbot is written into the directory called `output` which is in the same directory as the `cfastbot.sh` script itself.
 When cfastbot completes, email should be sent to the specified list of addresses.